linbug/planigale/README.md

 - install library dependencies using `pip install -r requirements.txt`
 - Run..
   - `python planigale_flask.py` for flask server in debug mode OR..
-  - `gunicorn planigale_flask:app --log-file=-` for gunicorn server
+  - `gunicorn planigale_flask:app --log-file=-` for gunicorn server with WSGI logs displayed to console.
 - open a web browser. planigale should be hosted at http://localhost:5000/

 ####Remote Host

 Heroku was used for hosting this flask app.
-There are some good instructions for getting started with Python on Heroku (here)[https://devcenter.heroku.com/articles/getting-started-with-python-o].
+There are some good instructions for getting started with Python on Heroku [here](https://devcenter.heroku.com/articles/getting-started-with-python-o).
 This repository already contains the required files for hosting this on heroku.

 - `runtime.txt` is required to specify the Python 3.5.0 runtime for the heroku build process.
 - `requirements.txt` specifies the library requirements for the heroku build process.
-- `Procfile` specifes the commands and processes which should be run after completing the heroku build process.
+- `Procfile` specifies the commands and processes which should be run after completing the heroku build process.

-If you have the (heroku toolbelt)[https://toolbelt.heroku.com/] installed, you can run the application locally using these settings using the command `heroku local` from the planigale directory.
+If you have the [heroku toolbelt](https://toolbelt.heroku.com/) installed, you can run the application locally using these settings using the command `heroku local` from the planigale directory.